The Complete Guide to Flights in Vanuatu

 Thinking about doing some island-hopping in Vanuatu LINK#TT059?
 The lush and rugged volcanic islands jutting from the deep blue Pacific Ocean are an awesome sight, but how do you get between them all?

-Aside from long ferry services LINK#T020 or having your own yacht LINK#T014, domestic flights are certainly the quickest way to experience interisland travel in Vanuatu.
+Aside fromĀ long ferry service or having yourĀ own yacht, domestic flights are certainly the quickest way to experience interisland travel in Vanuatu, available as scheduled flights with Air Vanuatu and Belair Airways or chartered flights with Unity Airlines, Air Taxi and Belair Airways.

 With that, we've put together the ultimate guide to domestic flights in Vanuatu, including how it all works, airfares, routes, private charters and more.
 Get scrolling!

-1. Although flights will still go ahead on a rainy day, occasionally, flights are cancelled or diverted due to dangerous weather.
-With this in mind, it might be a good idea to travel back to Port Vila at least a day before your scheduled international flight departure.
+- Although flights will still go ahead on a rainy day, occasionally, flights are cancelled or diverted due to dangerous weather.
+With this in mind, it might be a good idea toĀ travel back to Port Vila at least a day before your scheduled international flight departure.

-2. Be aware of the limited baggage allowance (10 kg/30lbs check-in!) - although you can purchase excess baggage, if there's no room on the day, your bags won't go!
+- Be aware of the limitedĀ baggage allowance (10 kg/30lbs check-in!).
+Although you can purchase excess baggage, if there's no room on the day, your bags won't go!

-3. That said, domestic flights can be more relaxed with luggage if the flight is not full.
-However, it's always best to check in early, as bag check-in can be slower.
+- That said, domestic flights canĀ be more relaxed with luggage if the flight is not full.
+In which case, it's always best to check in early, as bag check-in can be slower.

-5. If flights don't fit your schedule, consider a private charter flight.
+- If flights don't fit your schedule, consider aĀ private charter flight.
 Yes, several exist in Vanuatu!

 Air Vanuatu Flight Schedule: Where Can You Fly to in Vanuatu?

 Travellers can fly to 15 islands in Vanuatu, primarily from Port Vila LINK#D017, but sometimes from Espiritu Santo (Santo) LINK#D053, on scheduled domestic flights.
-Flights from Pago Pago to the outer islands operate seven days a week.
+Flights from Port Vila to the outer islands operate seven days a week.

 Note that the number of flights operating per day is a rough indication, as it changes with flight demand.